Comcast 'preparing' to bid for Fox

 Disney has agreed to pay $52.4bn for Fox, but Comcast said it was in the "advanced stages" of preparing a better bid.

-But the US firm, which owns NBC, said no final decision has been made.
+But the US firm, which owns NBC, said no final decision had been made.

 Rumours about Comcast's interests in Fox have circulated for weeks, but it is the first time it has confirmed its intentions.